Metabolic regulation and manipulation of immune cell function in tissues

 AICAR and compound C negatively modulate HCC-induced primary human hepatic stellate cell activation in vitro

-Böttcher K, Longato L, Marrone G, Mazza G, Ghemtio L, Hall A, Luong TV, Caruso S, Viollet B, Zucman-Rossi J, Pinzani M and Rombouts K.
+Böttcher K, Longato L, Marrone G, Mazza G, Ghemtio L, Hall A, Luong TV, Caruso S, Viollet B, Zucman-Rossi J, Pinzani M, Rombouts K. AICAR and compound C negatively modulate HCC-induced primary human hepatic stellate cell activation in vitro.

 • 2019